boazsegev/plezi/websocket chatroom.md

 end
 ```

-Anorexic has a really easy method called `render` that creates (and caches) a rendering object with our template file's content and returns a String of our rendered template.
+Plezi has a really easy method called `render` that creates (and caches) a rendering object with our template file's content and returns a String of our rendered template.

 Lets fill in our `index` method: